National 12

 The National 12 is a two-person, two-sail, twelve-foot (3.6 metre) long sailing dinghy.
 They are sailed extensively in the UK.
 The class was started in 1936 by the Royal Yachting Association as an alternative to the more expensive International 14s.

 The rules limit the length of the boat to 12 ft, beam to 6 ft 6 in, an all up weight to 78 kg and a sail area of 10.4 m2.
 National 12s are sailed on all types of water from narrow rivers to the open sea.
 The class holds a national championships on an annual basis – known as Burton Week after the premier prize of the week: The Sir William Burton Cup – at various venues around the UK coast.

 The National 12 is a development class where within a set of rules (and with occasional considered changes to those rules) the boats have been able to evolve over time, moving from wood and clinker construction to high-performance glass and carbon fibre-foam composite boats.
+There have been over two hundred different designs since the class inception.
 One of the most noticeable changes in the boats is the steady increase in beam over the history of the class – early examples were less than 5 ft while modern ones are usually at the maximum 6 ft 6 in to provide maximum righting moment for the crew.
 The Twelve has developed into a racing boat which performs well in all conditions being highly manouvreable and challenging to sail in windy weather.